-Citi AAdvantage Platinum Select MasterCard offers 50,000 bonus miles after spending $3,000 in purchases in the first three months.
+Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® offers 50,000 bonus miles after spending $2,500 in purchases in the first three months.
 Additional benefits include first checked bag free for the cardholder and up to four companions, priority boarding, 25 percent off eligible in-flight purchases, 10 percent redeemed miles rebate (up to 10,000 miles per calendar year), reduced mileage awards to select destinations, and no foreign transaction fees.
 In addition, you get two miles per dollar spent on eligible American Airlines purchases, and the $95 fee is waived for the first year.

 American Express Cards

-American Express doesn’t have co-branded AA cards, but it does issue personal and business Starwood Guest Preferred cards with 25,000 point signup bonuses.
+American Express doesn’t have co-branded AA cards, but it does issue personal and business Starwood Guest Preferred cards with a sign-up bonus of 75,000 and 100,000 points respectively.
 The Amex SPG cards are not associated with American Airlines, but the hotel program is unusual in that you can transfer SPG points to over 30 different airlines at a 1:1 ratio.
 Other hotel programs have much worse transfer rates.

-The Starwood Preferred Guest Credit Card from American Express: 25,000 bonus points after making $3,000 in purchases in the first 3 months
+The Starwood Preferred Guest Credit Card from American Express: a sign-up bonus of 75,000 points after spending $3,000 in the first 3 months.

-Starwood Preferred Guest® Business Credit Card: 25,000 bonus points after making $5,000 in purchases in the first 3 months
+Starwood Preferred Guest® Business Credit Card: a sign-up bonus of 100,000 points after spending $5,000 in the first 3 months.

 Using the right credit cards is a terrific way of getting airline miles without getting into an airline seat.
 You can quickly earn at least 231,500 with all of these sign-up bonuses and miles earned for meeting the spending requirements.
 That’s enough for seven one-way transcontinental business class tickets, two round-trip business class tickets to Europe or Latin America, or one first class ticket anywhere in the world.
 But there are a few simple rules you must follow to make sure you don’t get in over your head.